bitextor/pdf-extract/README.md

 ![alt text](Paragraph.png)

 #### Columns
 Columns are calculated by analyzing the vertical path of paragraphs to determine in they are in a column.
 Generally, paragraphs will have similar widths and if there is a second column, then it will be detectable by looking at the X positions of paragraphs for similarity.
+There are many

 ![alt text](Column.jpg)

+#### Sort Objects
+Objects in a PDF are not necessarily in sequence.
+As rendering is using X and Y coordinates, they can be in any order and still look correct visually.
+For example, a page footer could be in the middle of the objects in sequence, not the last set of objects as they would appear visually.
+The first task is to sort the objects by X and Y coordinates at a page by page level.

+#### JavaScript Extensions
+Allows for custom rules to process, repair or identify page elements such as headers, footers or line joins.
+See [Runtime JavaScript Extensions](#runtime-javascript-extensions)

-### Pages
+### Font Normalization
-Pages are already defined by the orignal HTML DOM after the initial extraction from PDF.
+Fonts within the document are analyzed.
+The dominant font is removed and considered to be set globally by default.
+Other fonts are put in place as needed with generated style sheet entries.
+Fonts that are very similar will be combined.
+Fonts are only applied to a span element and only when not the default/dominant font.

 ## Output HTML Format ##
 Once the various page regions are defined as described above, the objects that fall within the each region can be extracted into a normalized HTML format.
 The HTML format is designed specifically to make alignment across 2 or more webpages simple and easy.